opensourcedesign/slick/README.md

 * Sart Shout up again `node index.js`

 Still very much a work in progress... lend a hand :)

+### Developing

+To help develop the Slick theme, you will need to run Grunt to recompile the JS and styles

+* Navigate to the `themes/slick` folder
+* Install dependencies `npm install`
+* Compile LESS styles into CSS `grunt watch` hangs and listens for updates to files
+* To modify HTML `views/*.tmp` files run `grunt build`

 ### Reasons